 updated 16 Feb 2023

 Screening of drug libraries obtained from biotech and pharmaceutical companies, along with active screening of the literature, identified oxfendazole, a veterinary product used for deworming in animals, as a potential macrofilaricidal treatment for river blindness.

 Based on highly encouraging pre-clinical data on the efficacy of oxfendazole, DNDi is evaluating the use of oxfendazole for filarial infections.
-DNDi is moving ahead with pharmaceutical development of the drug, and the HELP Consortium, of which DNDi is a member, will conduct a Phase I clinical trial.
+DNDi is moving ahead with pharmaceutical development of the drug, and the HELP Consortium, of which DNDi is a member, is conducting a Phase I clinical trial.

 HELP Consortium: an international network to speed up identification of new treatments for worm-related diseases

-- Oxfendazole mediates macrofilaricidal efficacy against the filarial nematode Litomosoides sigmodontis in vivo and inhibits Onchocerca spec. motility in vitro.
-PLOS Neglected Tropical Diseases, July 2020.
+- 6 July 2020 - Oxfendazole mediates macrofilaricidal efficacy against the filarial nematode Litomosoides sigmodontis in vivo and inhibits Onchocerca spec. motility in vitro, PLOS Neglected Tropical Diseases

 Get our latest news, personal stories, research articles, and job opportunities.